Rishi-RMIT/Rishi/README.md

 # Hi, I'm Rishi! 👋
-Below is a summary of my profile &amp; projects

 I'm an international student in Australia, currently studying Advanced Computer Science.
 I'm passionate about **C++, Data Structures, and Machine Learning & Python**.